 While you are decking the halls with holly remember to set the mood for a good night’s sleep!
 Sleeplessness can be a real problem for women who are going through menopause – the North American Menopause Society (NAMS) lists trouble falling asleep as one of their main five symptoms of menopause.

-Before you hit the sack try some tricks to help relax your body and get you in the sleeping mode.
+Before you hit the sack try some tricks to help relax your body and get you into the sleeping mode.
 For example, do something calming like reading a book while sipping on some chamomile tea, enjoying a candlelight bath, or just closing your eyes and listening to some soft music.
 As it gets closer to sleep time, prepare your bedroom so there are no distractions — eliminate as much light and sound as possible.
 This means no cell phones or late night gift-wrapping.
-Your bedroom should be a tranquil sanctuary in this hectic holiday season!
+Your bedroom should be a tranquil sanctuary during this hectic holiday season!

 A Little Social Time